jflucier/ILL_pipelines/README.md

 ```

-Finally, the assembly, binng and refinement script can be executed on a single sample.
+Finally, the assembly, binning and refinement script can be executed on a single sample.
 Use -h option to view usage:

 ```